Rajil1213/Codecademy/web/README.md

-# Contains Some Projects From Codecademy's Course on Javascript
+# Contains Some Projects From Codecademy's Course on Web Development

 ## This directory contains